michaelhmiv/Sportfolio-Replit/replit.md

 # Sportfolio - Fantasy Sports Stock Market Platform

 ## Overview
 Sportfolio is a fantasy sports trading platform that gamifies NBA player performance by allowing users to trade player shares like stocks.
-It combines real-time sports data with financial trading mechanics, featuring player share mining, 50/50 contests, and a professional-grade trading interface.
+It combines real-time sports data with financial trading mechanics, featuring player share vesting (earning shares over time), 50/50 contests, and a professional-grade trading interface.
 The platform aims to provide an engaging experience for sports fans, blending fantasy sports with financial market dynamics, with a vision to expand to other sports and achieve sub-500ms response times for all major endpoints.

+### Terminology Note
+The platform uses "vesting" terminology instead of "mining" to avoid crypto associations.
+Users "vest" shares over time rather than "mine" them.
+Database tables still use `mining` column names for backwards compatibility, but all user-facing UI displays "vesting" terminology.
+Up to 10 players can be selected for vesting simultaneously, with 100 shares/hour distributed equally among them.

 ## User Preferences
 Preferred communication style: Simple, everyday language.